ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - *Formula Scripts.*
   Scisheet formulas can be Python scripts, not just expressions.
-  This addresses the expressivity requirement since calculations can be expressed as algorithms.
+  This addresses expressivity by allowing calculations to be written as algorithms.
 - *Program Export.*
   Scisheets can be exported as standalone Python programs.
+  This addresses reuse since
+  exported spreadsheets
-  This addresses the reuse requirement since exported spreadsheets can be reused in SciSheets formulas and/or by external programs (e.g., written by Programmers).
+  can be reused in SciSheets formulas and/or by external programs (e.g., written by Programmers).